Description

 Fruit: Sparsely hairy, red at maturity, with thin flesh around a hard shell

-containing one seed.
-The fruit stays on the plant for months.
+They remain on the plant for months.

 Leaves: Compound with 3 leaflets, variable in size, shape, lobing, and margin.
-The

-leaves turn yellow, and sometimes red, in the fall.
-They have an unpleasant smell when
+The leaves turn yellow, and sometimes red, in the fall.

-crushed.
-No smell is imparted by touching.
-The plant has no aroma if its leaves are not
+The plant has no aroma if its leaves are not crushed.

 Stems: Pliable when young.
 No thorns.